jasonblahovec/NHL-Insights-Hub/hub/analysis/corsi/README.md

 The pipeline consists of three main scripts, a setup script, and a helper script, organized to facilitate the end-to-end process of data ingestion, processing, partitioning, and analysis:

-1. **01_ingest_from_nhl_api**: Fetches raw NHL play-by-play data, performing initial processing and enrichment to prepare it for detailed analysis.
+1. **ingest_nhl_api/01_ingest_from_nhl_api**: Fetches raw NHL play-by-play data, performing initial processing and enrichment to prepare it for detailed analysis.

-2. **02_format_plays**: Builds upon the enriched data to extract and format detailed play-by-play events, crucial for calculating Corsi metrics.
+2. **ingest_nhl_api/02_format_plays**: Builds upon the enriched data to extract and format detailed play-by-play events, crucial for calculating Corsi metrics.

-3. **Corsi Analysis Script**: The core of the pipeline, encapsulated in the `PlayerGameCorsi` class, computes Corsi metrics, providing insights into shot attempt differentials while players are on the ice.
+3. **src/dataproc_corsi_from_nhl_plays**: The core of the pipeline, encapsulated in the `PlayerGameCorsi` class, computes Corsi metrics, providing insights into shot attempt differentials while players are on the ice.

-4. **install_requirements.sh**: Sets up the necessary environment by installing required Python packages and dependencies.
+4. **ingest_nhl_api/install_requirements.sh**: Sets up the necessary environment by installing required Python packages and dependencies.

-5. **Helper Script for Data Partitioning**: Situated between the output of `02_format_plays` and the Corsi analysis script, this script repartitions the data based on game IDs to optimize for parallel processing and efficient data handling.
+5. **src/prepare_corsi_input_data**: Situated between the output of `02_format_plays` and `dataproc_corsi_from_nhl_plays`, this script repartitions the data based a hashmod of game IDs to optimize for parallel processing and efficient data handling.

 ## Helper Script Functionality